 The task force reviewed global governance trends, best practices and expert advice.
 It also shared how to apply these to the College’s governance.
 We published the findings and recommendations in a report called Final Report: A vision for the future.
-At its December 2016 meeting, the College’s Council approved this vision for governance for 2020.
+At its December 2016 meeting, the College’s Council approved this vision for governance.

-At the March & June 2017 meetings, Council established a working group of five Council members to work with Council in developing a plan for implementing the governance vision in 2020.
+At the March & June 2017 meetings, Council established a working group of five Council members to work with Council in developing a plan for implementing the governance vision.
 This included a plan for achieving the needed legislative change.
 The working group has been assisting Council to identify and implement advancements that can occur before legislative change.

 What will change?

 Here are a few summarized highlights of just a few elements:

 Council's size and shape

 Currently, Council has 37 members, including 21 nurses and 16 members of the public.
 The future board (which will no longer be called Council) will have 12 members, and there will be an equal number of nurses and public members.

 Why?
 Members of the public have an important part to play on our board.
 We also need nursing expertise to succeed.
 The new model will provide that balance and reflect the board’s commitment to the public.

 Multiple pieces of evidence say the same thing: smaller boards are more effective in making decisions.
 Large boards are generally more bureaucratic and less flexible.
 It's easier for members to share ideas in a smaller board.

 Board members who are nurses will no longer be volunteers who are elected by their peers.
 Instead, they will be appointed based on specific attributes and competencies — their experience, knowledge, and skill.